 The UX 300e uses the GA-C platform upon which the standard UX compact SUV is based and shares the same look and a good proportion of the standard car's components.
 The battery is located under the cabin – as per most electric SUVs – maintaining interior space as well as bringing down the centre of gravity.

 As we've alluded to, as a package the powertrain is restrained.
 The battery has a capacity of 54.3kWh – smaller than is available in the smaller Nissan LEAF.
-On the NEDC test, the UX 300e is rated for 250 miles, however once undertaken the WLTP cycle will inevitably bring this number down, and on the road 180-200 miles would seem closer to reality.
-Turning the energy into movement is a front-located motor which is good for 201bhp and 221lb-ft of torque.
+On the WLTP cycle this has been brought down to 196 miles.
+Turning the energy into movement is a front-located motor which is good for 201bhp and 221lb-ft of torque delivering 0-62mph in 7.5 seconds.
 Four levels of regenerative braking help recuperate energy along the way.

 To go with what is a fairly small battery is a low rate of charge – just 50kW DC maximum.
 Standard AC charge is just 6.6kW.
-Whilst charging times haven't been confirmed, at the higher rate it should go from zero to 100 per cent in somewhere north of an hour (80 minutes at an educated guess).
+At this speed, 80 per cent is possible in 52 minutes, with 100 per cent taking somewhere north of an hour (80 minutes at an educated guess).

 We might be lamenting the small battery size, but Lexus Europe has announced that the UX 300e's air cooled battery will get a one million kilometre (621,000 mile) or 10 year warranty.
 The car, which is already on sale in China, is one of the few to use air cooling rather than the more commonly used water cooling (with the other notable volume model being the Nissan LEAF).
 According to Lexus, air cooling is safer and lighter than water cooling, but unlike the LEAF, Lexus's system is active and draws on the cabin climate systems to regulate battery temperature.
 Furthermore, the low maximum input of 50kW for charging will put far less thermal strain on the battery during charging cycles.